Gizra/Gizra-Way-Book/how_to_solve_a_problem.md

 **Problem**: You think a bug is a result of some module.
 You are not sure exactly which line **Solution**: Completely delete the file

-**Problem**: You are not sure if a wrong output of the screen is the result of wrong code in the theme **Solution**: Change the theme to under one, thus completely remove all the theme's code from the equation.
+**Problem**: You are not sure if a wrong output of the screen is the result of wrong code in the theme.
+**Solution**: Change the theme to under one, thus completely remove all the theme's code from the equation.

 **Problem**: Your new shiny code doesn't work